FrankiePaolo/cart/README.md

 Features

     Calculates the total price and VAT for orders.
-    Implements a database-backed product catalog using MySQL (or H2 for testing).
+    Implements a database-backed product catalog using MySQL (or H2 for testing), with caching for improved performance.
     Includes Docker support for containerized builds and deployment.

 Running the Application: